Deftones (album)

 Deftones is the fourth studio album by the American alternative metal band Deftones.
 Released on May 20, 2003, by Maverick Records, the album incorporates trip hop and shoegaze influences.
 It was the band's last release to be produced by Terry Date until Ohms in 2020.
-Being one of the most expensive rock albums of all time to record at a budget of $2.5 million, Deftones is the 13th most expensive album ever made.
+At a cost of $2.5 million, Deftones is the 13th most expensive album ever made.

 Musical style

 Deftones is an eclectic album, with songs spanning many different ideas in diverse genres.
 Most of the album's songs make extensive use of Stephen Carpenter’s low G# tuning.
 On the other hand, the track "Lucky You" is a dark, soft, trip hop piece featuring DJ Crook from Moreno's side project Team Sleep and vocalist Rey Osburn of Tinfed.
 A grand piano and toy piano were featured in the mournful "Anniversary of an Uninteresting Event", while "Minerva" has been described as a shoegaze song.